-The Morbidity and Mortality Weekly Report (MMWR) Series is prepared by the Centers for Disease Control and Prevention (CDC).
-The data in the weekly MMWR are provisional, based on weekly reports to CDC by state health departments.
-The reporting week concludes at close of business each Friday; compiled data on a national basis are officially released to the public the following Friday.
-Inquiries about the MMWR Series and material to be considered for publication should be addressed to Editor, MMWR Series, Mailstop C-08, CDC, 1600 Clifton Road, N.E., Atlanta, GA 30333; telephone (404) 332-4555.
+Data in the weekly MMWR are provisional, based on weekly reports to CDC by state health departments.
+The reporting week concludes at close of business on Friday; compiled data on a national basis are officially released to the public on the following Friday.
+Address inquiries about the MMWR Series, including material to be considered for publication, to: Editor, MMWR Series, Mailstop C-08, CDC, 1600 Clifton Rd., N.E., Atlanta, GA 30333; telephone (404) 332-4555.